kbinreallife/github-pages-next-tailwind-boilerplate/README.md

 # Next.js Tailwind CSS Boilerplate

-This is a boilerplate project for creating Next.js applications with Tailwind CSS styling and deployment to GitHub Pages.
+This is a boilerplate project I made for facilitating the creation Next.js applications with Tailwind CSS styling and deployment to GitHub Pages.
+3 steps and you're ready to edit a website.

 ## Getting Started